-When sweet peppers are on sale, or overflowing in your garden, stock up and make these delicious Mediterranean-style stuffed peppers.
-They’re easy, healthy, and freezer-friendly!
+When sweet peppers are on sale, or overflowing in your garden, stock up and make these delicious Mediterranean stuffed peppers.

 I always thought a bell pepper was a bell pepper.
 Not true at all my friends!
 Just like squashes, or leafy greens, they all have their own characteristic flavor.
-I am definitely partial to the sweetness of red pepers, with orange next in line, followed by yellow.
-Green peppers still come in last place for me.
+I am definitely partial to the sweetness of red peppers, with orange next in line, followed by yellow.
+I can't say exactly why, but green peppers still come in last place for me.

-First, they’re a bit lighter and healthier than the traditional ground beef, rice, and sweet tomato version that I grew up with (did they originally call for canned cream of tomato soup??).
-These have very lean ground turkey breast in place of ground beef, and lentils instead of rice.
+First, they're a bit lighter and healthier than the traditional ground beef, rice, and sweet tomato version that I grew up with (did they originally call for canned tomato soup??).
+These have very lean ground turkey breast in place of ground beef, and lentils.
 They get a nice boost of protein and fiber that way.

 Second, there's fennel seed.
 Just because I love the flavor of fennel and I was thinking about how much I miss my Chunky Italian Turkey Fennel Soup.
 It will be months before the temps cool down enough in Arizona to even consider eating a bowl of soup.

-If your crockpot isn’t large enough to hold this entire batch of peppers, you can still cook them in a casserole or baking pan and skip the boiling part.
-Just cover them with foil so the peppers can steam.
+If your crockpot isn't large enough to hold this entire batch of peppers, you can still cook them in a casserole or baking pan.
+Add a little water or sauce to the bottom of your pan and cover them with foil so the peppers can steam.

 - 6 medium bell peppers tops sliced off, cored and seeded